 In what is now an annual tradition, I set this page up in the latter part of the year to bring together all the information and updates on the national and internal selections of the participating countries at the upcoming song contest.
 So here is my page for Eurovision 2020 – do bookmark this page and keep checking back until mid-March when we will know all the artists and songs for Rotterdam.

 As well as being first up in the Eurovision alphabet, Albania also gift us the first national final of the year over the Christmas period.
-The 58th Festivali i Kenges (FiK) will provide Albania’s entry once again, and among the 20 competing artists is a former FiK winner and Eurovision contestant, Olta Boka, who represented Albania in 2008.
-The shows will take place on 19 and 20 December with the final on 22 December.
+The 58th Festivali i Kenges (FiK) provided Albania’s entry once again, and among the 20 competing artists was a former FiK winner and Eurovision contestant, Olta Boka, who represented Albania in 2008.
+The semi-finals took place on 19 and 20 December with the final on 22 December.
 The winner was decided by the 5 person mixed international-Albanian jury (in previous years it was an all-Albanian jury).
 The song was sung in Albanian for the the national final but was originally written in English, and it will be an English language version of the song that will go to Rotterdam.

-Armenia have confirmed participation (one of the last to do so) and in a surprising move, announced that their national selection, Depi Evratesil, will return for its third time, and took place on 15 February.
+Armenia were one of the last countries to confirmed participation and in a surprising move, announced that their national selection, Depi Evratesil, would return for its third time, and took place on 15 February.
 The winning song is due to undergo a revamp.

-Australia are confirmed in the contest until at least 2023, and after a successful national selection last year (after internally selecting previously), Eurovision: Australia Decides will return for their 2020 selection, taking place on 8 February.
-As of November 2019, the names of the participating acts are beginning to be released.
+Australia are confirmed in the contest until at least 2023, and after a successful national selection last year (after internally selecting previously), Eurovision: Australia Decides returned for their 2020 selection, and took place on 8 February.

 First out of the block to announce their artist, Belgium have continued their recent tradition of internally selecting.
 Hooverphonic are a long established band (active since 1995) and their Eurovision song was released on 17 February.

-Croatia held their first national selection for some time last year (DORA) and they used that format again as it’s been confirmed that DORA is returning.
+Croatia held their first national selection for some time last year (DORA) and they used that format again with the final on 29 February.